As can be expected from an organ responsible for getting blood throughout the body, the root of heart disease is when

-Five symptoms can indicate when someone is having a heart attack and requires immediate emergency care.
+Five symptoms can indicate when someone is having a heart attack and requires immediate emergency care, calling 911.
 These include pain in the jaw, neck or back; pain in the arms or shoulder; chest pain; lightheadedness or weakness; and shortness of breath, Phillips said.

 A number of factors play a role in heart disease risk.
-Some include family history and age (if your relatives have heart disease or you are older, your risk goes up), but others you have more control over.
+Some include family history and age (if a person is older or has relatives with heart disease, the risk goes up), but others are more controllable.

 Much of the advice to avoid heart disease is the same health advice given for other conditions: stop smoking, exercise and eat a diet that is low in cholesterol and salt — cholesterol being the source of blockage and salt contributing to higher blood pressure.
-Other things to avoid in the diet include saturated fats, which typically come from animal fats and oils, and trans fats, which occur in vegetable oil, but have largely been removed from the marketplace because of consumer demand.
+Other things to limit in the diet include saturated fats, which typically come from animal fats and oils, and trans fats, which occur in vegetable oil, but have largely been removed from the marketplace because of consumer demand.

-According to the NIH, diabetes can increase heart disease risk by as much as 100 percent, as the higher levels of glucose in the blood that are characteristic of diabetes can leave fatty deposits in blood vessels, which, like cholesterol plaques, can cause blockage of the heart.
+According to the National Institutes of Health (NIH), diabetes can increase heart disease risk by as much as 100%, as the higher levels of glucose in the blood that are characteristic of diabetes can leave fatty deposits in blood vessels, which, like cholesterol plaques, can cause blockage of the heart.

-In addition to lifestyle changes, some treatments are available to help avoid heart disease.
+In addition to lifestyle changes, some treatments are available to help prevent heart disease.
 Many of these medications are designed to lower cholesterol.

 There are two types of cholesterol.
-The first, LDL, is called “bad cholesterol” because it is the type that can build up and block blood vessels.
-The other, HDL, is called “good cholesterol” because it is responsible for transporting LDL to the liver, ultimately removing it from the blood stream.
+The first, LDL, is often referred to as "bad cholesterol" because it is the type that can build up and block blood vessels.
+The other, HDL, is often called "good cholesterol" because it is responsible for transporting LDL to the liver, ultimately removing it from the bloodstream.

 Optimally, HDL cholesterol levels should be above 40 (measured in milligrams per deciliter of blood) and LDL cholesterol should be below 100, according to the CDC.